Growing Kauri

 Do I have to become Plant Pass certified in order to grow Kauri?

 No, but you will need to develop a Kauri plant production plan that meets the requirements of rule 3, as detailed on pages 8-10 of the National PA Pest Management Plan.
-If requested, you must be prepared to show Tiakina Kauri your plan, along with your records demonstrating your compliance with your plan.

 What happens if I’ve grown Kauri plants before the National Plan comes into force?